TheMatjaz/atto/README.md

 ### Complete recipe

-1. Add the file `atto.h` to your project.
+1. Add the files `atto.h`, `atto.c` to your project:
+   - you can either copy the whole `src` folder into your project
+   - or use `git subtree` to include this repo into your own
 2. Create a file with your tests, say `test.c`.
 3. Add test case functions returning `void` to `test.c`, as the two `test_sqrt_*` functions in the example above.